Château Gloria 2004

 Château Gloria has one of the more remarkable histories of the all the St Julien châteaux.
 While not included among the eleven classified growths of the appellation, it is regularly spoken of in the same breath (along with Clos du Marquis), and rightly so.
 The reason for this can be traced back to the actions of the estate’s creator, Henri Martin (1903 – 1991).

 Henri, however, was not to be deterred.
-His fortunes began to change when he acquired a 0.6-hectare slice of vineyard from Jean-Charles Cazes (1877 – 1972), of Lynch-Bages.
-Believing he could never afford to buy a classified growth, Henri decided he would instead build an estate of equivalent standing; this first acquisition was the nidus around which the estate would grow.
+His fortunes began to change when he acquired a tiny slice of the St Julien vineyard in 1939, followed by a larger 6-hectare slice of vineyard in a deal facilitated by Jean-Charles Cazes (1877 – 1972), best known for his tenure of Lynch-Bages but also known to do a little financing.
+Believing he could never afford to buy a classified growth, Henri decided he would instead build an estate of equivalent standing; these first acquisitions formed the nidus around which the estate would grow.

 Subsequently joined in his venture by his father, the Martin family sold their grocery business and threw everything into their new vineyard.
 Purchasing vines only from neighbouring classified growths, Henri did indeed build up an estate of equal standing.
-He subsequently named the property Château Gloria in 1942, in the midst of the Second World War; it is said Gloria was chosen as Henri saw the diverse collection of vineyard parcels he was amassing as a choir of different voices.
+He named the property Château Gloria in 1942, the same year he took on those 6 hectares, in the midst of the Second World War; it has been said that Gloria was chosen as Henri saw the diverse collection of vineyard parcels he was amassing as resembling a choir of different voices, singing different notes but coming together in harmony.
+To be honest, I have heard at least two other alternative explanations for the name, one of which was that the original parcel was located in a lieu-dit named Gloria, which seems rather more likely.
+Although the ‘choir of voices’ makes for a better story.

 It’s not that giant a leap from 1996 to 2004, I guess.